liam-kelley/SMA_Projet/README.md

 Just as long as florian doesn't want to act first too...

 **Why would an agent want to play first?** Maybe an agent acts last and DOESN'T have a certain card accessible.
 Acting first next turn will give him the most options to choose from.
+Also, if it CAN'T use the available cards it has, it MUST switch its initiative.

 ## A generic "Turn":